Brigade (United States Army): American Revolutionary War

 Starting in 1777, Washington planned for each infantry brigade to have three full-strength regiments, for over 2,200 men total.
 However, political disagreements in Congress forced Washington to adjust to the available number of officers and actual strength of regiments.
 He created ten permanent brigades for the Main Army, each with four to five regiments (again, ideally all from the same state).
 In May, Congress added to the brigade staff by authorizing a brigade chaplain, who replaced the regimental chaplains.
 By December, the Main Army had grown so that Washington could deploy seventeen brigades for battle: ten in the First Line, six in the Second Line, and the last in reserve.

 Following the reorganization at Valley Forge and official establishment of the American Army by Congress on May 27, 1778, the permanent brigade structure was codified as containing several infantry regiments and a supporting artillery company.
 Washington had wanted to further expand the brigade staff with several officers, but Congress only authorized the addition of a quartermaster.
 Nevertheless, with the authorization of an office of the inspector general, Washington saw fit to introduce the position of brigade inspector who — besides maintaining the books and ensuring that regulations were being followed — absorbed many of the functions of the brigade major.
 This made him the senior staff officer of the brigade, though he was technically outside the chain of command.

 In February 1779 Congress formally authorized the brigade inspector as part of the brigade staff, reducing brigade major to that of aide-de-camp and adding a second aide.
-Later on, Washington directed that each brigade should have appointed a conductor of military in charge of caring for its weapons, with assistants chosen from among the regiments.
-This gave the brigader general two aides as his personal staff, a brigade inspector acting as a chief of staff, an administrative section, a logistical section commanded by a brigade commissary and brigade quartermaster, and a maintenance section commanded by the conductor of military stores.
+Later on, Washington directed that each brigade should have appointed a conductor of military stores in charge of caring for its weapons, with assistants chosen from among the regiments.
+This gave the brigadier general two aides as his personal staff, a brigade inspector acting as a chief of staff, an administrative section, a logistical section commanded by a brigade commissary and brigade quartermaster, and a maintenance section commanded by the conductor of military stores.
 A further reorganization in 1781 saw brigades reduced from four to three regiments, but with the larger regiment size they maintained the same combat power.
 However, when the Siege of Yorktown began the average brigade had only 1,000 men in total.

 After the war the Militia Acts of 1792 specified that "each brigade should consist of four regiments; each regiment of two battalions; each battalion of five companies".